-19006 Biochemistry and 19037 Lab (4 credit hours: 3 hours lectures, 1 hour lab)
+19006 Biochemistry II (3 credit hours lectures, 1 credit hour laboratory)

-This course emphasis on the previous knowledge that has been taken in the introduction of biochemistry and its relation it to the medical practice.
-It also provides students with basic knowledge about structure and properties of main biomolecules in human body, such as amino acids, proteins, carbohydrates, lipids, and nucleic acids.
-The course emphasizes the relationship between protein structure and its biological function.
-It also help student understand generation and storage of metabolic energy, main metabolic pathways and their key steps.
+This course emphasis on the previous knowledge that has been taken in biochemistry I and its relation it to the medical practice.
+It will provide account for the biochemical function of individual cells and the entire human body, including regulation of metabolic processes, predict the metabolic effects following influence on individual reaction steps by pharmaceuticals or genetic variation, describe and explain connections between molecular changes and changes in the metabolism for common diseases.
+It also helps student understand generation and storage of metabolic energy, main metabolic pathways and their key steps.
 In addition, it discusses the role of phospholipids in determining the properties of biological membranes and their function.
 This course also includes biochemistry and genetics lab that provides medical students with some basic biochemical and molecular biology lab techniques, help them to perform some independent lab work and learn to cooperate with their colleagues in a laboratory environment.
 In the laboratory sessions, students are expected to learn how to use the centrifuge, pH meter, and spectrophotometer.
 Titration curves of weak, strong acids and amino acids will be constructed using pH meter.
 Protein concentration, glucose and cholesterol level in the plasma will be determined using spectrophotometer.
 In addition, students are familiarized with chromatography, electrophoresis and PCR techniques.
 Study the enzymatic activity of specific enzymes.
 DNA isolation, characterization and amplification using PCR techniques are performed.